Jelmerro/World-of-Snek/README.md

 `(in other words, there is no design, much like this readme actually)`

-There is actually a small eslint config included, but even so the code is "riddled" with dissatisfying and laughable code 🐍
+There is actually an eslint config included, but even so the code is "riddled" with overcomplex and laughable code 🐍

 # License